ariewahyu/Newspaper-1/README.md

 ### The Hindu Crawler

-Crawls the Hindu archives.
+Crawls [The Hindu Newspaper's](http://www.thehindu.com/) archives.
 Article text is stored as plain text files in the filesystem.
 The metadata is stored in an "index" in MongoDB.
 Crawling is done in two parts - first part requires Selenium and PhantomJS because of ajaxiness.
 Second part is plain old `requests` based.